MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-685-William-D-Ford-Federal-Direct-Loan-Program/subpart-B-Borrower-Provisions/section-685.215.md

 (e) *Borrower qualification for discharge.* This paragraph (e) applies to loans first disbursed on or after July 1, 2020.
 In order to qualify for discharge under this paragraph, the borrower must submit to the Secretary an application for discharge on a form approved by the Secretary, and the factual assertions in the application must be true and made under penalty of perjury.
 In the application, the borrower must demonstrate to the satisfaction of the Secretary that the requirements in paragraphs (e)(1) through (6) of this section have been met.

-(1) *High School diploma or equivalent.* (i) In the case of a borrower requesting a discharge based on not having had a high school diploma and not having met the alternative eligibility requirements, the borrower must certify that the borrower (or the student on whose behalf a parent borrowed) -
+(1) *High School diploma or equivalent.* (i) In the case of a borrower requesting a discharge based on not having had a high school diploma and not having met the alternative eligibility requirements, the borrower must certify that the borrower (or the student on whose behalf a parent borrowed)—

 (A) Received a disbursement of a loan, in whole or in part, on or after January 1, 1986, to attend a school; and

 (B) Received a Direct Loan at that school and did not have a high school diploma or its recognized equivalent and did not meet the alternative to graduation from high school eligibility requirements described in 34 CFR part 668 and section 484(d) of the Act applicable at the time of disbursement.

-(ii) A borrower does not qualify for a false certification discharge under this paragraph (e)(1) if -
+(ii) A borrower does not qualify for a false certification discharge under this paragraph (e)(1) if—

 (A) The borrower was unable to provide the school with an official transcript or an official copy of the borrower's high school diploma or the borrower was home schooled and has no official transcript or high school diploma; and

 (B) As an alternative to an official transcript or official copy of the borrower's high school diploma, the borrower submitted to the school a written attestation, under penalty of perjury, that the borrower had a high school diploma.

-(2) *Unauthorized loan.* In the case of a borrower requesting a discharge because the school signed the borrower's name on the loan application or promissory note without the borrower's authorization, the borrower must -
+(2) *Unauthorized loan.* In the case of a borrower requesting a discharge because the school signed the borrower's name on the loan application or promissory note without the borrower's authorization, the borrower must—

 (i) State that he or she did not sign the document in question or authorize the school to do so; and

 (ii) Provide five different specimens of his or her signature, two of which must be within one year before or after the date of the contested signature.

-(3) *Unauthorized payment.* In the case of a borrower requesting a discharge because the school, without the borrower's authorization, endorsed the borrower's loan check or signed the borrower's authorization for electronic funds transfer, the borrower must -
+(3) *Unauthorized payment.* In the case of a borrower requesting a discharge because the school, without the borrower's authorization, endorsed the borrower's loan check or signed the borrower's authorization for electronic funds transfer, the borrower must—

 (i) State that he or she did not endorse the loan check or sign the authorization for electronic funds transfer or authorize the school to do so;